 Why put internal and external links within our blog posts?

-There are a few good reasons for doing this, and I’ll cover what might be the top two:
+There are a few good reasons for doing this, and I’ll cover what possibly are the top two:

 Simply put: you want your site visitors to “do more clicking” on your site.